 - Change in terminology: We do not expect accredited providers to change or reprint any materials that currently exist.
 We expect accredited providers to use the term “joint providership” for new materials published after January 1, 2015.
 Please note that this change in terminology applies to accreditation statements for jointly provided activities as well as other materials.

 - Accreditation process: Providers will have the option of using an abstract to verify performance-in-practice or to continue using labels.
-We are in the process of producing the abstract.

 - Initial applicants: Organizations applying for Provisional Accreditation will no longer be required to have an on-site survey.
 Surveys are still required; conference calls are the standard interview format the ACCME currently uses.
 Initial applicants and accreditors continue to have the option of using other survey formats including televideo and face-to-face, if circumstances warrant it.